wispacerace/mechatronics-workbench/doc/testing-thoughts.md

 # Testing thoughts
 ## _Liam Marshall_, 12 May 2019
+_Found as both a pdf memo in Drive and as [a file on Github](https://github.com/wispacerace/testbench/blob/master/doc/testing-thoughts.md)._

 Testing splits up into a few areas (and strategies for those areas).